Meet the Leadership Team

 In some circumstances we will collect special categories of personal information (also known as sensitive personal data) about you.
 This may include information concerning your health for example:

-if you are forced to make an alteration or adaption to your home on medical grounds;
+if you are forced to, or seek to, make an alteration or adaption to your home on medical grounds;

 if you apply for funding for an alteration or adaption to your home from a Local Authority by way of a grant or loan and require our permission as legal owner; and